matthew-kirkland/Connect_4/README.md

 - Clicking in any column: places a token in the clicked column.
 - `u`: performs an "undo" on the most recent move.
 - `h`: highlights the best move for the current player.
+- `r`; resets the game.
+Note that this command is used to start over, as it will freeze upon either player winning.

 # Changelog
 ## v1.0.0 (22/05/2025)